About the Program

 - Material Culture

-1. All courses to be counted toward completion of the Major, with the exception of the Art Practice requirement which may only be taken Pass/Not Pass, must be taken for a letter grade, earning a C- minus or higher.
+1. All courses to be counted toward completion of the Major, with the exception of the Art Practice requirement which may be taken Pass/Not Pass, must be taken for a letter grade, earning a C- minus or higher.

 2. No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs, with the exception of minors offered outside of the College of Letters & Science.